 Finally, the ability to use Snowflake as a Data Source means that organizations can provide end customers with direct API access to build their own reports and product experiences.
 Behind the scenes, Propel handles security, performance, and reliability, while providing a cost-effective and user-friendly interface for software engineers.

 We are onboarding Snowflake users first as fast as we can.
+Check out our post on How to build a Snowflake API.
 We can’t wait to see what you can build with Propel!

 If you're ready for more, check out our feature demo on how to build Snowflake data apps with GraphQL using Propel.